Sharp stability for Sobolev and log-Sobolev inequalities, with optimal dimensional dependence: Introduction and main results

 An interesting point about~\eqref{eq:bianchi-egnell0} and other inequalities obtained by this method is that nothing seems to be known about the value of the constant $\mathbf{\mathscr C}_{d,\rm BE}$ except for the fact that it is strictly positive and bounded from above by

 as a consequence of the sharpness of the leading order term in~\eqref{eq:Taylor} (see also the proof of~\cite[Lemma 1]{BianchiEgnell} or~\cite[Introduction]{ChenFrankWeth}).
 As mentioned before, the proof of~\eqref{eq:bianchi-egnell0} in~\cite{BianchiEgnell} proceeds by a spectral estimate combined with a compactness argument and hence cannot give any information about $\mathbf{\mathscr C}_{d,\rm BE}$.
 In~\cite{arXiv:2210.08482} K\"onig shows that the upper bound in~\eqref{eq:upperbound} is strict and in~\cite{arXiv:2211.14185} that the infimum defining $\mathbf{\mathscr C}_{d,\rm BE}$ is attained\footnote{In fact, the results of K\"onig in~\cite{arXiv:2210.08482,arXiv:2211.14185} provide affirmative answers to questions that we had asked in a first version of this paper.}.
 This is reminiscent of the planar isoperimetric inequality, where the constant in the quantitative isoperimetric inequality with Frankel asymmetry is strictly smaller than the constant in the corresponding spectral gap inequality and where one can prove the existence of an optimizing domain; see~\cite{BianchiniCroceHenrot}.
 For further studies under an additional convexity assumption, see~\cite{Campi,AlvinoFeroneNitsch,CicaleseLeonardi2}.
-Explicit lower estimates are known only for distances to $\mathcal M$ measured by weaker norms than in~\eqref{eq:bianchi-egnell0} and for functions satisfying additional constraints, while much more is known for subcritical interpolation inequalities than for Sobolev-type inequalities: see~\cite{BDGV,MR2375056,MR3103175,MR3640894,BonforteDolbeaultNazaretSimonov,Frank_2022,chen2022sharp,arxiv.2211.13180} for some references.
+Explicit lower estimates are known only for distances to $\mathcal M$ measured by weaker norms than in~\eqref{eq:bianchi-egnell0} and for functions satisfying additional constraints, while much more is known for subcritical interpolation inequalities than for Sobolev-type inequalities.
+We refer to~\cite{BDGV,MR3103175,BonforteDolbeaultNazaretSimonov} for Euclidean Gagliardo--Nirenberg--Sobolev inequalities, to~\cite{MR2375056} for improvements for Gaussian weights, and to~\cite{MR3640894,Frank_2022,chen2022sharp,arxiv.2211.13180} for interpolation inequalities on the sphere.
+After the completion of this paper, an extension of our method to fractional Sobolev inequalities has been obtained in~\cite{MR4758206} with interesting consequences for Hardy--Littlewood--Sobolev inequalities.